-- Led the Confronting Anti-Black Racism training program for more than 1000 employees. - Conducted training sessions for Special Constables and Fare Inspectors on anti-Indigenous and anti-Black racism. - Strengthened relationships with Indigenous Nations and community ٠ groups, resulting in the first PowWow hosted by Indigenous employees and the Local 113 ATU Indigenous Council. - Collaborated with external partners to showcase the stories of Indigenous and Black communities through community art displays on buses, in subway stations, and murals across the city. - Participated in Sunrise Ceremonies with Indigenous staff and ٠ external partners - Organized and supported activities to mark significant days of celebration and commemoration (e.g. Lunar New Year, Orange Shirt Day, Black History Month).
+- Led the Confronting Anti-Black Racism training program for more than 1000 employees. - Conducted training sessions for Special Constables and Fare Inspectors on anti-Indigenous and anti-Black racism. - Strengthened relationships with Indigenous groups and organizations, resulting in the first PowWow hosted by Indigenous employees and the Local 113 ATU Indigenous Council. - Collaborated with external partners to showcase the stories of Indigenous and Black communities through community art displays on buses, in subway stations, and murals across the city. - Participated in Sunrise Ceremonies with Indigenous staff and external partners - Organized and supported activities to mark significant days of celebration and commemoration (e.g. Lunar New Year, Orange Shirt Day, Black History Month).